 Reduce Customer Friction

-Take a page out of Amazon’s playbook – reduce or remove all customer friction.
+Above all, take a page out of Amazon’s playbook – reduce or remove all customer friction.
 This requires mapping out the customer’s experience, breaking down every single point of friction and reducing or better yet, removing it.
 This is where our organization, Stratavize, LOVES to play.
 If you want the rubber to meet the road and make real changes occur – include Reduce Customer Friction in your 2020 Strategy.
 Removing all friction is not easy but, it’s a real difference-maker.
-It requires the leadership team to look completely different at the organization.
+Remember, it requires the leadership team to look completely different at the organization.
 It’s not about assuming what frustrates the customer, it’s about truly understanding what frustrates the customer from the customer’s point of view and it’s more than surveys or focus groups.

 Now is the time

-There are many ways community banks and credit unions can win against the fintech apps from being more community involved, telling more stories or connecting in more meaningful ways.
+Keep in mind, there are many ways community banks and credit unions can win against the fintech apps from being more community involved, telling more stories or connecting in more meaningful ways.
 However, to sustain a competitive advantage the best way to win is a combination of improving the customer’s financial health, making it TRULY easier to bank with you and bridging the gap between technology and real customer outcomes.

-Do you think Amazon is jumping into the financial services industry?
+Finally, do you think Amazon is jumping into the financial services industry?